Who We Are

 Moving to McKinney with his mother in 1984, David attended Greer Elementary and Slaughter and Dowell Middle Schools.
 He deeply loves his hometown, particularly the downtown areas, and was blessed to return in 2015.
 He is on the board of the McKinney Rotary Club and is a graduate of the Leadership McKinney Class of 2019.
 David lives in McKinney’s Historic District with his wife Barbara and their dogs Blanche and Rose.

 Secretary, MCDC Board of Directors

-Dr. Barnes-Tilley serves as Dean of Academic Affairs for Collin College on the Plano Campus.
-She is responsible for overseeing the operations of 13 academic and workforce disciplines.
-She has 24 years’ experience in higher education, including 22 years of teaching and 16 years in administration.
+Dr. Barnes-Tilley serves as Campus Provost Collin College on the Plano Campus.
+She has oversight over campus operations including academic and workforce programs, facilities, student enrollment services, and student housing.
+She has over 25 years' experience in higher education, including 22 years of teaching and 17 years in administration.

 Born in Houston and raised in Brenham, Texas, Mary moved to McKinney in 2017 with her husband, Jeff, and two children, Halen and Kennedy.

 Mary holds an Associate’s degree from Blinn College, a Bachelor’s in Government from the University of Texas at Austin, a Master’s in Political Science from Sam Houston State University and a Doctorate in Political Science from Texas A&M University (2011).

 Mary spent most of her life serving her community in various capacities, including serving as a city council member and serving with various non-profit organizations.